Transportation Strikes in France 2023

 » The Conciergerie opens every day, from 9.30 am to 6 pm

-Leave Parvis de Notre Dame, and then cross rue d’Arcole and the bridge (Pont d’Arcole) to reach Paris’ Right Bank.
-The big square in front of you is Parvis de l’Hôtel de Ville, where the city’s town hall is located.
+Leave the Parvis de Notre Dame, and then cross rue d’Arcole and the bridge (Pont d’Arcole) to reach Paris’ Right Bank.
+On the way to Le Marais you are going to cross the Parvis de l’Hôtel de Ville, where the city’s town hall is located.

 » The Sacré Coeur is open every day from 6 am to 10.30 pm.
 The entrance is free.

-The second day of your Paris 3 days trip goes on exploring the right bank of the River Seine.
-During the first part of the day, we will be exploring some beautiful historical sights, from Paris 1 to Paris 9 while the last hours of the day are more relaxing and off the beaten path.
+The second day of this Paris in 3 days itinerary goes on exploring the Right Bank of the River Seine.
+The first part of the day is dedicated to some historical sights, from Paris 1 to Paris 9, while the last hours of the day are more relaxing and off the beaten path.

-TREAT YOURSELF: the famous tea-house Angelina has an establishment inside the Louvre, not far from Napoleon iii apartments.
-Enjoy their famous hot chocolate or taste the incredible Mont Blanc dessert without the crowds!
+MAKE IT SPECIAL: inside the Louvre, not far from the apartments of Napoleon iii, the famous tea-house Angelina is waiting for you for a sweet break.
+Enjoy their famous hot chocolate or taste the incredible Ispahan dessert without the crowds!

 » The Louvre Museum opens from Wednesday to Monday from 9 am to 6 am.
 On Wednesdays and Fridays, the Louvre opens until 10 pm.